How To Get a Bank License in Cambodia?

 Besides the NBC’s approval-in-principle, the implication of such conversion also involves other relevant authorities, such as the MOC, GDT, and MLVT.
 After obtaining all approved documents from these authorities, the MFIs must submit the application form, the required documents, and information to the NBC to request for the commercial bank license in accordance with the banking law and regulations.
 After obtaining those required documents and information, and if the NBC, at its discretion, is of the view that they are complete and satisfactory, it will issue a commercial bank license within approximately six months5 to the MFIs.

 Disclaimer: The information provided herein is based on the laws and practices at the time of publication, and as such, is subject to change.
 This text is to be treated as background information only and is not intended to constitute legal advice.
-Readers should seek specific and proper advice if they intend to proceed with the establishment of bank in Cambodia.
+Readers should seek specific and proper advice if they intend to proceed with the establishment of a bank in Cambodia.